Hoodwinked!: Pre-production

 They considered several different types of animals before settling on making him a frog.

 Cory Edwards chose to approach the film predominantly as an action/comedy, instead of as a typical animated film, and wrote the script to appeal to audiences of any age like many of the films produced by Pixar or Disney.
-Bugs Bunny, Road Runner, Rocky and Bullwinkle, The Muppets, The Simpsons and The Incredibles have all been cited as inspirations for the film.
+Bugs Bunny, Road Runner, The Adventures of Rocky and Bullwinkle and Friends, The Muppets, The Simpsons and The Incredibles (2004) have all been cited as inspirations for the film.
 An attempt was made to distance the film from Shrek and other similar themed films that had been recently released, by excluding magic, wizards, and fairies from the film.
 Cory Edwards also strived for a different style of humor than Shrek, choosing to make his film more family friendly and less of a satire.

 Working out of Todd and Preston’s apartment, Cory and Todd Edwards initially wrote the script while Cory sketched most of the film's storyboards, and Todd wrote the songs.
 Leech simultaneously scanned the boards and edited the story reel on his Mac computer.
 The first (temp) voice cast was the three of them.
 Producer Sue Bea Montgomery showed test screenings of the story reel to children in her neighborhood, and gained input from their reactions.
 The filmmakers had been considering removing Japeth the goat, but chose not to when he proved one of the most popular characters at these screenings.
 The children also particularly liked Twitchy, which led to the expansion of the character's role.

 In an effort to save costs, the film's cast was originally going to be composed mostly of friends and family members of the filmmakers.
 Cory and Todd brought in their cousin Tye Edwards to play Dolph and turned to their friend Joshua J. Greene to play Jimmy Lizard.
 Japeth was written specifically for Benjy Gaither, the son of gospel music singers Bill and Gloria Gaither.
 He had been a friend of the Edwards brothers since childhood and Cory's short film Wobots had been produced through his animation studio Live Bait Productions.
 Cory's wife Vicki was given the role of a skunk reporter, and while some consideration was initially given to having an adult play the child woodpecker Quill, the role was instead given to producer David K. Lovegren's daughter Kathryn.
 The Edwards brothers, Leech, and producer Preston Stutzman all took on roles as well.
 Wanting to do one of the voices in his movie and having watched a lot of squirrels, Cory took on the role of Twitchy, and Pro Tools was used to speed up the recording of his dialogue by 50 percent.
 Todd played the local Sandwich Man, Leech played both Det.
 Bill Stork and Glen, and Stutzman played Timmy.